 Grades K-2 and 3-5 students form teams between 5-7 students and are coached by

 approved volunteers.
+Teams meet outside of school and create their own meeting schedules.
 Some problems are theatrical, some are technical and some are both!
-On

 $20 per student to cover Team Registration Fees charged by Odyssey of the Mind.